 UK interest rates to rise further but end of hiking cycle in sight

-Most economists think the Bank will raise the bank rate by 0.25 percentage points on Thursday.
+Most economists think Bank of England will raise bank rate by 0.25 percentage points on Thursday

 Pressure on the Bank of England could be cooling as policymakers look set to raise interest rates further, but with an end to the prolonged hiking cycle in sight.

-Most economists think the Bank will raise the bank rate by 0.25 percentage points on Thursday.
+Most economists think the Bank will raise the base rate by 0.25 percentage points on Thursday.

 It would be the 14th increase in a row, but would mark a smaller uplift than the surprise 0.5 percentage point hike in June.